projectacrn/acrn-hypervisor/doc/developer-guides/GVT-g-kernel-options.rst

 The ``i915.enable_pvmmio`` option controls the optimization levels of the PVMMIO feature: each bit represents a sub-feature of the optimization.
-By default, all sub-features of PVMMIO are enabled but can also be selectively enabled as well.
+By default, all sub-features of PVMMIO are enabled.
+They can also be selectively enabled or disabled..

 The PVMMIO optimization levels are: